LinhzLab/GFM_matlab_version/README.md

 ## Advantage of computation
-We develop a two-step iterative procedure so that each update can be carried out parallelly across all variables and samples.
+We develop a two-step iterative procedure so that each update can be carried out in  parallel across all variables and samples.
 The fast computation version is provided for ultra-high data, see gfm_example.m file.

 ## R version of GFM